Archdeacon of Chester

 The Archdeacon of Chester is a senior ecclesiastical officer in the diocese of Chester.
-The area in which he, or she, has statutory duties is the Archdeaconry of Chester – those duties include some pastoral care and disciplinary supervision of the clergy in that area.
+The area in which they have statutory duties is the Archdeaconry of Chester.
+Those duties include some pastoral care and disciplinary supervision of the clergy in the area.

 The archdeaconry was created before 1135 in (what was in 1222) the Diocese of Coventry (that diocese was called Coventry and Lichfield from 1228 and then Lichfield and Coventry from 1539); it formed part of the Diocese of Chester upon her creation in 1541 and remains so today.